 The till features go beyond the mere basics.
 For instance, different modifiers or instructions are easily added to any order.
 You can split bills in any way, create VAT groups, customise the product menu and create various discounts.
 It also allows you to accept takeaways and delivery orders, if you get the right integrations.

-Lightspeed can connect with Uber Eats and Deliveroo through its Delivery add-on, or take QR code orders on your premises through Order Anywhere.
-Some of these add-ons cost extra, unless you’re on a high enough plan that includes it.
+Lightspeed can connect with Uber Eats and Deliveroo through its Deliverect add-on, or take QR code orders on your premises.
+Some of these add-ons cost extra, but most of what a café needs should be on the Essentials plan.

 Customer service is included 24 hours a day, 7 days a week.
 You get free onboarding to help you set up and get your questions answered.